The Residence is an opulent and luxurious resort on Zanzibar's south-west coast.

 Activities at The Residence are plentiful - kayaks, sailing, snorkeling trip, pedal boating, traditional fishing and sailing are all free of charge (with tuition) from the Boat House or Jetty; while kite surfing, deep sea fishing and scuba diving are an extra cost.
 Guests can also make use of the floodlit tennis court, air-conditioned fitness centre and yoga classes free of charge.

 The Spa is one of the star attractions at The Residence.
 With six individual pavilions, it offers a vast menu of massages, beauty treatments (manicures, pedicures, waxing) as well as hairdressing and make-up!

 Our viewOur feelings about the Residence were a little mixed.
 It was certainly built to a high standard, and a lot of care and attention to detail has gone into the design, though there is a slight sense of "luxe on the cheap" about the scale of the place.
 And we found it a little sterile at times, and with the lack of privacy, underwhelming food and high prices, both for accommodation and extras left us feeling that there were other options which were better value for money.

 Ideal length of stay: You could easily stay here for a week or longer just relaxing on the beach, and taking advantage of the many activities on offer.

 Directions: The Residence is about a 55 minute drive from the airport.

 Food & drink

 Usual board basis: Half Board

 Food quality: Breakfast is served in the main restaurant from 7:00 - 10:30am.
-There's a vast selection of different options both hot and cold.
-Fruits, cereals, pastries, cakes, pancakes and cooked breakfasts are all available from the buffet, washed down with plenty of fresh juice and coffee.
-This was one of the most impressive meals here.
+There’s a vast selection of different options both hot and cold.
+Fruits, cereals, pastries, cakes, pancakes and cooked breakfasts are all available, washed down with plenty of fresh juice and coffee.